Halo Editing Kit Testing Underway

 Halo Ops is once again trotting out the old "Halo 1.5 with XBL support" rumor, as late as the end of last month.
 This time not only does it have the mandatory "a Microsoft rep confirmed" bit in it, but the poster, Tycho, claims to have discussed it with Randy Pitchford, who says Gearbox wasn't involved.

-There is a site called GameDreamZ, which has been mentioned here and there recently, and apparently allows people to post things they think they know and have other people, who may or may not know anything but have a function
+There is a site called GameDreamZ, which has been mentioned here and there recently, and apparently allows people to post things they think they know and have other people, who may or may not know anything but have a functional email address, vote on whether or not the poster knows anything, and if the post gets enough votes, it becomes news.

 GameDreamZ has a story up, rumoring that Halo 2 will have a multiplayer mode where Spartans face off against the Covenant in missions that will tie in to the single player story arc-- very similar to what many old school Bungie fans predicted (or rather hoped for) in the original game: